jackmcguire1/UserService/README.md

 * **Notes:**

+> emails must contain '@'

+> passwords must be more than 5 chars long

-Country Code value must be a valid ISO Alpha-2 value
+> country code must be ISO ALPHA-2
 </details>